 Children around the world have grown up with beloved animated films from Hayao Miyazaki and Studio Ghibli.
 Since 1984, Studio Ghibli films have often served as an introduction to the wider world of anime and have obtained a cult following all their own.

 Many Ghibli fans have already made a pilgrimage to the popular Studio Ghibli museum in Tokyo.
 Others eagerly anticipate the release of the upcoming Ghibli film, How do you Live?
-Fans will be thrilled to learn that Ghibli theme park will be opened to the public this fall, bringing the films to life.
+But fans will be thrilled to learn that the Ghibli theme park opened on November 1, 2022, and is now bringing the films to life in Nagoya!

 Main train lines and transportation